Planet School: Building a Greener World

 Understanding Internal Threats

 High school social studies teachers know they have to discuss controversial and difficult subjects with their students.
-Cathryn van Kessel, however, who has spent much of her nearly decade-long high school teaching career, has been unable to help her students fully articulate why certain subjects made them defensive or angry—and she was also a debate coach.
+Cathryn van Kessel, however, who has spent nearly a decade teaching high school students, has been unable to help them fully articulate why certain subjects made them defensive or angry—and she was also a debate coach.
 The ability to respectfully discuss challenging topics is crucial when helping students respond to climate change.

 A few years before van Kessel left classroom teaching in 2015, she discovered trauma management theory (TMT).
 The theory focuses on humans’ anxiety about death, and their beliefs about what happens to them after they die.
 These beliefs are informed by worldviews.
 When people’s worldviews are threatened, they become defensive.